alburycatalina/Personal-Research-Website/README.md

 **3. [Install VS code](https://code.visualstudio.com/)**

 VS code is an IDE (interactive development environment) that has lots of cool tools to help you manage your website.
-You can navigate files and push directly to Github if you like.
+You can navigate files and push directly to Github here if you like.
 Visit their website link above and download the desktop software.

 # Step 2: Make a New Github Repository (AKA "repo")